Here is everything you need to know about what’s wrong with the Canada Infrastructure Bank

 one of the primary functions of the bank is to provide “loan guarantees” to private investors, essentially protecting their return on investment and making the taxpayer entirely liable in situations where forecasts prove inaccurate, projects fail, or costs otherwise accrue above and beyond what was expected.

 Keith Reynolds, policy analyst with the Columbia Institute, told PressProgress “they say explicitly they are looking to encourage the private sector to invest.
-And you get the private sector to take away risks.”
+And you get the private sector to invest by taking away risks.”

 “One way to do that would be to take a higher risk stake in the bank, having more subordinate loans or providing more grants, or ensuring less competition or fewer rules so it gets its returns faster,” Toby Sanger, executive director of Canadians For Tax Fairness told PressProgress.